Jean Charest: Minister of state (1986–1990)

 In 1986, at age 28, Charest was appointed to the Cabinet of Prime Minister Brian Mulroney as minister of state (youth).
 He was the youngest cabinet minister in Canadian history.

 Charest was appointed minister of state (fitness and amateur sport) in 1988, but had to resign from cabinet in 1990 after improperly speaking to a judge about a case regarding the Canadian Track and Field Association.

 Role in Meech Lake Accord (1990–1991)

 Charest was involved in the proposal of the Meech Lake Accord (which failed to be ratified in June 1990) which would have given the province of Quebec the status of a "distinct society", extend provincial powers, and extensively change the constitution.
-In 1990, he led a commission that recommended a companion accord that would address the concerns of other provinces, assert that the distinct society clause would be subject to the Charter, and would feature greater protections for minority language rights in the provinces.
+In 1990, he led a committee that recommended a companion accord that would address the concerns of other provinces, assert that the distinct society clause would be subject to the Charter, and would feature greater protections for minority language rights in the provinces.
 The recommendations caused Mulroney's environment minister and Quebec lieutenant, Lucien Bouchard, to view the companion accord as a betrayal of Meech.
 Bouchard later resigned from Cabinet and founded the Bloc Québécois, a pro-sovereigntist party.